nyorain/vil/docs/own/accelStruct.md

 for shader debugging or something.
 But when we capture the tlas via descriptor, we could just create a map of active blas states at *that* point. `UnorderedMap<u64, IntrusivePtr<AccelStructState>>`

+In resource viewer, can compare TLAS build time with BLASes build times and show "invalid; blas out of date" warning.
+When a submission with a TLAS is used, we can be sure that is is valid *at that point*.
+So just capture the TLAS and all BLAS states at that point.